SSWConsulting/SSW.Rules.Content/rules/how-to-insert-crm-data-field-in-your-template/rule.md

 ---
+seoDescription: "Inserting a Microsoft Dynamics 365 data field into your template allows you to personalize emails with user-specific information."
 type: rule
 archivedreason:
 title: Do you know how to insert a Microsoft Dynamics 365 data field into your template?